-Defamation remains a criminal offence in Spain (punishable with imprisonment).
+Defamation remains a criminal offence in Spain.

 The Spanish Criminal Code includes two general types of offences against honour: slander (Art.
 205) and defamation (Art.
 208).

 Slander (Criminal Code Art.
 205; calumnia): Defined as “accusing another person of a felony while knowing it is false or recklessly disregarding the truth”.
 It is generally punished with a fine of six to 12 months.
 However, when committed by means of the media (print and broadcasting) or other “similarly effective means”, it is punished with a fine of 12 to 24 months or imprisonment for up to two years.

 Defamation (Criminal Code Art.
 208; injuria): Defined as any accusation, expression, or action that “harms the dignity of another person, detracting from his reputation or attacking his self-esteem”.
 Defamation is only considered a crime if “by its nature, effect, or circumstances is considered serious by the public at large”.
 In the case of an assertion of fact, the offender must also know the statement to be false or have acted with reckless disregard for the truth.
 Defamation is generally punished with a fine of three to seven months.
 However, if the defamation is committed through the media, the potential punishment increases to a fine of six to 14 months.

 In certain cases (e.g. if defamation was committed for payment), the offender may be barred from certain rights, such as holding public office or practicing a particular profession (Art.
 213, in accordance with Arts.
 42-45) for six months to two years.